michischatz/smarthomeng-luxtronik/README.md

 # smarthomeng-luxtronik
 This is a plugin for [SmartHomeNG](https://github.com/smarthomeNG/smarthome).
-This plugin reads data from a headpump with a Luxtronik 2 / 2.1 controller.
+This plugin reads data from a headpump with a Luxtronik 2 / 2.1 controller (luxtronik2).

 This plugin includes the wonderful [python-luxtronik](https://github.com/Bouni/python-luxtronik) library of [Bouni](https://github.com/Bouni)